The gospel calls for justice and unity in the body of Christ. We must respond.

 - Facilitate restorative relationships between ministry leaders from different cultural contexts and the communities they serve.

-The Church is where God's already-and-not-yet kingdom is experienced, so our response to racial, ethnic, gender and other divisions must be approached from a distinctly kingdom- and gospel-centered framework.
-We invite you to join us in this conversation.
+The church is where God's already-and-not-yet kingdom is experienced, so our response to racial, ethnic, gender and other divisions must be approached from a distinctly kingdom- and gospel-centered framework.

-We recognize that there are other equally-worthy and urgent areas of marginalization (e.g., Native American, Asian, Arab/Middle-Eastern, special needs, victims of human trafficking and so many others).
+Each of the link below provides a short summary of each event with links to each talk.
+We recognize that there are other equally-worthy and urgent areas to address (e.g., Native American, Asian, Arab/Middle-Eastern, special needs, victims of human trafficking and so many others).
 We're just scratching the surface.
 In planning this series, we chose three areas where we felt we could speak authentically and effectively, from a context of authentic, intimate relationships that would lead to systemic change (i.e. structural changes in the institutions where we live, work and play).
 We hope to continue growing as an institution so that we can transform our organizational culture and continue to focus on others areas as well.

-We have pulled together a team of GRTS staff and alumni to plan and lead the Justice + Unity series.
-The team includes Denise Evans, Julian Guzman, Artie Lindsay, and Darrell Yoder.
+We pulled together a team of GRTS staff and alumni to plan and lead the Justice + Unity series.
+The team included Denise Evans, Julian Guzmán, Artie Lindsay and Darrell Yoder.